Skip to main content

 3. File Management

-Upload source documents and access generated files using S3 with presigned URLs.
+Upload source documents and access generated files using backend resource IDs and authenticated document sessions.

 API Resource Groups